Alcorn County Jail, Corinth, Mississippi

 October 29, 2015

-Inmates in Alcorn County Jail in Corinth, Mississippi were found to be “basically running” the jail for an extended period of time.
+Prisoners in Alcorn County Jail in Corinth, Mississippi were found to be “basically running” the jail for an extended period of time.
 Prisoners had seized the keys to the commissary and to the front door of the jail in order to leave the facility to work on private property and cross state lines at will.
 The Alcorn County Board of Supervisors did not know that the prisoners had access to the keys or that they were able to come and go as they liked.

 This arrangement was put to an end when authorities raided the jail and seized weapons, drugs, cell phones, and the keys to both the Commissary and the front door of the jail from the prisoners.
 Additionally, 240 prisoners were transferred to other facilities around the state.